ColtonJD/ChoiceEngine/README.md

 3. The ChoiceMessage plugin require a 'Window Arrow' to be saved into the img/system folder.
 4. You must also provide a custom Window_Message image in the same folder.
 (Included in this repository are the images from the example screenshot.
 Find those files in the /img folder.)
+5. The fonts css file (found in fonts/gamefont.css) must load in a new GameFont and MessageFont.
+You may set this to whatever you like.
+I have included an example in the repo under \font.

 #### Usage
 Message boxes will work as they normally would unless you include one of the following commands: